NASAM's stroke specific therapy and holistic programmes empower stroke survivors to lead meaningful lives.

 • Improves strength, flexibility and coordination.

-•Improves ability to perform daily tasks such as eating, bathing, dressing more effectively.
+•Improves ability to perform daily tasks such as eating, bathing, and dressing more effectively.

-• Counselling by volunteer counsellors or peer support groups (strokees who have recovered from a stroke).
+• Counselling by volunteer counsellors or peer support groups (made up of stroke survivors who have well recovered and leading exemplary lives).

 • Improves communication skills through comprehension, speech, reading or writing.

-• Different techniques such as auditory and visual feedback, picture material, speech drills are used.
-Family members are also guided on helping with recovery.
+• Using different techniques such as auditory and visual feedback, picture material, speech drills are used.

-•Also helps strokees having difficulty eating and drinking due to swallowing issue as a result of the stroke.
+•Also helps strokees having difficulty eating and drinking due to swallowing issues as a result of the stroke.

 Complements face-to-face therapies for those not near a NASAM center.